solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 After a very long time of pondering with a number of different colleagues, I really find the following structure neat and somewhat easy to maintain and expand over:

 #### Routes
-I've use Metosins [Reitit](https://github.com/metosin/reitit) in my exmple project, that tie up a view to a URL quite nicely.
+I've used Metosin's [Reitit](https://github.com/metosin/reitit) in my example project, that tie up a view to a URL quite nicely.
 Nothing fancy here.
 It's merely where most things kick off.

 ```
 (ns tuhoaja666.routes